kwaroran/character-card-spec-v3/concepts.md

 This field is a boolean that makes lorebook entry use regex to match the key values so botmakers can use regex to match more complex key values.

+Applications are allowed to terminate/ignore the lorebook entry if the regex is too complex, or if the regex is vulnerable to ReDoS attacks.

+We recommend to use `re2` regex engine, if you are going to implement this field on server side.

 ## Decorators

 ### @@activate_only_after N